johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-02.md

 inefficiencies and uncertainties. ￼

-This document proposes an extension to the semantics of the DSYNC resource record, as defined in draft-ietf-dnsop-generalized-notify, allowing parent zones to explicitly signal the presence and scanning interval of such automated scanners.
+This document proposes an extension to the semantics of the DSYNC resource record, as defined in {{!RFC9859}}, allowing parent zones to explicitly signal the presence and scanning interval of such automated scanners.
 This enhancement aims to improve transparency and coordination between child and parent zones.